 This is probably the most common food in Morocco and one that you’ll find in almost every restaurant in every town.
-It is a savory stew that is typically made with meat, poultry or fish together with vegetables or fruit.
-Everything is slow cooked together inside of a clay pot with a conical lid (both the food and the clay pot it is cooked in are referred to as a “Tajine”).
+It is a savory stew that is typically made with meat, poultry, or fish together with vegetables or fruit.
+Everything is slow-cooked together inside of a clay pot with a conical lid (both the food and the clay pot it is cooked in are referred to as a “Tajine”).

 - Lamb or chicken with almonds and either prunes, dates, or plums.

 - Chicken with lemon and olives